What is Process Documentation?

 Streamlining processes and making practical work more efficient is the focus of the global industry at the moment.
 Automation, machine learning, and Agile processes are at the center of this movement.
 However, in order to optimize a process, you need to clearly define and describe it first.
 This is where process documentation comes in.

 In this article, we'll go over what process documentation entails, how to write a process document, the benefits of having documented processes, and tips on writing an effective document.
 If you're interested in learning via video then watch below.
 Otherwise, skip ahead.

 Let's get started.

-Basically, process documentation is a detailed, step-by-step description of any type of business process.
+Process documentation is a detailed, step-by-step description of any type of business process.

 It is a series of preliminary documents that are used to describe a process flow and specifics in a comprehensive and easy-to-understand manner.
 It functions as a more focused process mapping guide from the perspective of the employees invested in the process.